stackkit/laravel-google-cloud-tasks-queue/README.md

 More info: https://cloud.google.com/docs/authentication/production

+## Service Account Roles

+If you're not using your master service account (which have all of the abilities), you must add the following roles to make it works:
+1. App Engine Viewer
+2. Cloud Tasks Enqueuer
+3. Cloud Tasks Viewer
+4. Service Account User

 # Configuring the queue

 When you first create a queue using `gcloud tasks queues create`, the default settings will look something like this: